How to Choose an Executive Coach

 Also assess whether the coach’s style matches your needs.
 Some coaches are challenging—pushing hard on assumptions and inconsistencies.
 Others are supportive, creating space for exploration.
 Some work with structured frameworks and tools.
 Others take a more emergent, conversational approach.
 None of these is universally better.
 What matters is the match between the coach’s natural style and what’ll serve your development.

 The chemistry assessment goes both ways.
 Ethical coaches sometimes decline engagements even when clients want to work with them.
-They recognize fit isn’t strong enough, or another coach might serve better.
+They recognise fit isn’t strong enough, or another coach might serve better.
 If a coach seems too eager to take you on without assessing fit carefully?
 That itself might be concerning.

 Practical Considerations